-"Sterile compounding", engaging in the compounding of a sterile drug preparations.
+"Sterile compounding", engaging in the compounding of a sterile drug preparation.

-"Sterile compounding pharmacy", any pharmacy or facility, where a compounded sterile drug preparations is compounded or manufactured
+"Sterile compounding pharmacy", any pharmacy or facility, where a compounded sterile drug preparation is compounded or manufactured.

-"USP/NF", the current edition of the United States Pharmacopeia/National Formulary.
+"USP", the current edition of the United States Pharmacopeia/National Formulary.

-- (b) Stores or pharmacies engaged in the drug business, as defined in section 37, shall inform the department of public health of any improper dispensing of prescription drugs that results in serious injury or death, as defined by the department in regulations, as soon as is reasonably and practically possible, but not later than 7 working days after discovery of the improper dispensing. - (c) The manager of record of a store or pharmacies shall report any serious adverse drug event, as defined in section 51H of chapter 111, occurring as result of patient interaction with any drug or pharmaceutical preparation manufactured, produced or compounded at their pharmacy, to the board, the FDA MedWatch Program and the Betsy Lehman Center for medical error reduction.
-This data shall be reported to the board within 7 days of the knowledge of any serious adverse drug event by any pharmacy employee. - (d) All data concerning serious adverse drug events that has been reported to the board of pharmacy, must be collected, synthesized and analyzed in a traceable and easily navigable database format using information technology.
-Data shall be used to track trends in serious adverse drug events, and warn patients, consumers and pharmacies of any trends which could pose a danger to public health and safety. - (e) If a sterile compounding pharmacy believes that their compounded sterile drug preparation is defective in any way, the pharmacy shall recall any preparation dispensed or distributed.
-Any preparation remaining in the outlet shall be isolated, and shall not be distributed or dispensed to anybody.
-An accurate log of the recalled preparation shall be kept by the pharmacy including information on: - (1) intended preparation name, potency, dosage form; - 258 (2) the reason for the recall;
+- (b) Stores or pharmacies engaged in the drug business, as defined in section 37, shall inform the department of public health of any improper dispensing of prescription drugs that results in serious injury or death, as defined by the department in regulations, as soon as is reasonably and practically possible, but not later than 7 business days after discovery of the improper dispensing. - (c) The manager of record of a store or pharmacies shall report any serious adverse drug event, as defined in section 51H of chapter 111, occurring as result of patient interaction with any drug or pharmaceutical preparation manufactured, produced or compounded at their pharmacy, to the board, the federal Food and Drug Administration MedWatch Program and the Betsy Lehman Center for medical error reduction.
+This data shall be reported to the board within 7 business days of the knowledge of any serious adverse drug event by any pharmacy employee.

+(d) All data concerning serious adverse drug events that has been reported to the board of pharmacy, must be collected, synthesized and analyzed by the board in a traceable and easily navigable database format using information technology.
+The board shall use the data to track trends in serious adverse drug events, and warn patients, consumers and pharmacies of any trends which could pose a danger to public health and safety.
+Data collected under this subsection shall be made available on the searchable website established under section $42 \frac{1}{2}$ .

+- (e) If a sterile compounding pharmacy believes that a compounded sterile drug preparation dispensed or distributed by such pharmacy is or may be defective in any way, the pharmacy shall immediately recall any such preparation.
+Any of the same preparation remaining in the possession of such pharmacy shall be located and segregated, and shall not be distributed or dispensed.
+A defective preparation log documenting the recalled preparation shall be kept by the pharmacy including information on: - (1) the preparation name, potency and dosage form; - (2) the reason for the recall;

-- (3) the amount of preparation made; - (4) the date that the preparation was made; - 261 (5) the amount of preparation dispensed or distributed; - 262 (6) the actual preparation potency and dosage form; and - (7) any and all serious adverse drug events related to the drug in question.
+- (3) the amount of the preparation made; - (4) the date that the preparation was made; - (5) the amount of the preparation dispensed or distributed; - (6) the actual preparation potency and dosage form; and - 269 (7) any and all serious adverse drug events related to the drug in question.

 The defective preparation log shall be made available to board of pharmacy inspectors within 7 days of the recall, and shall be kept on record for at least 2 years.
 Upon submission of the defective preparation log to a board of pharmacy inspector, the pharmacy shall work with the board of pharmacy to develop a corrective action plan that rectifies the error which resulted in a defective preparation.